herotechcourse/spring-ecommerce-product/README.md

 - Spring throws:
   - javax.validation.ConstraintViolationException when a constraint is violated on method parameters.
   - org.springframework.web.bind.MethodArgumentNotValidException when validation of request bodies fails.

+### MvcConfigurer
+- What is better, using `WebMvcConfigurer` or writing a controller directly?
+Why do you think so?
+  - It is a simple routing solution and if we use addViewController inside the MvcConfiguration we do not need a Controller class.
+    If we don't need to inject data and use a Model for it, then it is a simple approach.
+However, if we need a model with products, we need to use a @Controller.

 ## Considerations